 Being one of the most romantic destinations of Vietnam, a visit to Hoi An will be perfect for couples to bring memories that are beyond expectations.
 What is more magical than knowing that your love will last forever by whispering a wish?
 Best friend travel is great, too.
 This lovely town has many things waiting for both of you to discover.

-In the 14th and 15th every month in the lunar calendar.
-But the two biggest festivals are in the Mid-Autumn Festival and the first full moon in the lunar calendar.
+On the 14th and 15th of every month in the lunar calendar.
+But the two biggest festivals are the Mid-Autumn Festival and the first full moon in the lunar calendar.
 Due to its glamour, most of the trips to Vietnam often include a visit to Hoi An.
 Either you stay a couple of days or a longer time, you still miss it when you leave.
 If Hoi An is in your mind, let us help you to find out more about this attraction.

 Along the banks of Shwe Kyin River, Shwe Kyin village.

 Historically, this practice was used as a signal which was sent to the villagers hiding in the mountains from the bandit’s attack that it was now safe to return to their houses.
-Nowadays, it’s the second biggest New Year’s Eve celebration in the world and named as one of the festivals to attend before you die.
+Nowadays, it’s the second biggest New Year’s Eve celebration in the world and is named one of the festivals to attend before you die.

 Pingxi festival is named as one of the festivals to attend before you die

 The Pingxi Sky Lantern Festival takes part in three days held at three different places.
 Thousands of free lanterns are provided to visitors to participate in the festival.
 The lantern has 4 or 5 sides where you can write on any wishes that you are looking for in the New Year.
 While you can see thousands of lanterns flying up at a time in Yi Peng Festival by every participant, lanterns in Pingxi Festival are released in 3 sessions in the main stage areas.
 There are music and other performances between each session while the next wave of lanterns is prepared to take off to fly gracefully in the sky.
-If you start early, you will have enough time to check out the Old Shifen Street first.
-Here, you can join thousands of people there, buy a big lantern, write your wishes, set it free, and wait for the blessing coming back to you.
+If you start early, you will have enough time to check out Old Shifen Street first.
+Here, you can join thousands of people there, buy a big lantern, write your wishes, set it free, and wait for the blessing to come back to you.

 The lantern has 4 or 5 sides where you can write on any wishes that you want in life before releasing it into the sky